 Difference Compared to a Postgraduate Certificate

-In general, postgraduate diplomas are more advanced than postgraduate certificates.
-They usually take longer to complete and may cover more complex material.
+In general, postgraduate diplomas are longer and more advanced than postgraduate certificates.
+They usually contain more subjects and may cover more complex material.
 While a graduate certificate course may cover only the introductory parts of a master’s degree, the graduate diploma gets into the meat of the program.

-While they’re a respected and useful qualification, postgraduate certificates are typically shorter and can be taken as standalone or as part of a larger qualification, such as a postgraduate diploma.
+While they’re a respected and useful qualification, postgraduate certificates are typically short.
+They can be taken as standalone or as part of a larger qualification, such as a postgraduate diploma.
 For example, you might take a graduate certificate in marketing as part of your PG Diploma in Business.

 Apart from the length and level of difficulty, another key difference between postgraduate diploma programs and a certificate is that a postgraduate diploma may be required for certain jobs.
 For example, a Graduate Diploma in Mental Health Nursing qualifies you to be a mental health nurse in Australia whereas a graduate certificate does not.